WCTE/Geometry/README.md

 examples folder show
  * an MPMT with all its PMTs and LEDs, and baseplate (at z=0) showing the large feedthrough hole and survey holes (labelled cn) and locations of the survey fiducial points (labelled fn)
- * the bottom, wall, and top supermodules of the WCTE, showing the mPMT baseplates, feedthroughs, and fiducial points
+ * the bottom, barrel, and top supermodules of the WCTE, showing the mPMT baseplates, feedthroughs, and fiducial points
  * the full WCTE with all MPMT baseplates

 Also in the examples folder is a jupyter notebook showing how to use the Geometry package to analyze simulated